 I’ve owed a friend of mine a skateboard rack for quite some time, so I thought this would be a good opportunity to check out our local reclaimed lumber store.
 Unfortunately, most of the cedar boards they had in stock had just been sold, but we were able to find a pretty nice 8’ x 2" x 4" piece that looked like it could be cleaned up.

-I started cleaning it up by running it through the jointer and planer.
+I started surfacing it by running it through the jointer and planer.

 After that, I ripped off the worst of the damage over at the table saw, and it ended up being right around 3.5" wide.
 Note that if you’re able to find some nice surfaced lumber to start with, you can avoid these cleanup steps and make the remaining cuts with just a miter saw or even a handsaw.